DamnWidget/anaconda.github.io/content/about.md

 performance of ST3 is far better than ST2.
 The only reason not to switch used to be the lack of plugins, but that's no longer a problem.

-In addition, maintaining a multi-ST project is a pain &mdash; not because you have to support Python2 and Python3 (JsonServer already supports them both), but because the ST2 and ST3 APIs are not compatible.
+In addition, maintaining a multi-ST project is a pain — not because you have to support Python2 and Python3 (JsonServer already supports them both), but because the ST2 and ST3 APIs are not compatible.
 Believe us, we already maintain a [multi-ST project](https://github.com/DamnWidget/SublimePySide),